Tennis Betting Online

 For online purposes, we’ve highlighted the current states with the most developed online tennis betting options.
 Betting on tennis online in legalized states is very straightforward.
 All you need to do is open up an account at a regulated online operator, fund your account, and find the bets you find appealing.

 Betting in Pennsylvania: Retail sports betting debuted in PA towards the end of 2018.
 Online and mobile options became available the following year.
-As far as local tennis events go, the ATP and WTA tours don’t have any events scheduled in Pennsylvania for 2020 but the USTA has some events scheduled in the Philadelphia area.
+As far as local tennis events go, the ATP and WTA tours don’t have any events scheduled in Pennsylvania for 2021.

 Betting in Indiana: Folks in the midwest finally got their first taste of legalized sports betting in 2019.
 Indiana opened up the floodgates in that area, but other nearby states are moving in that direction.
 No ATP or WTA events here either, but the USTA has some tournaments scheduled for the Indianapolis area.